ayyjohn/ayyjohn.github.io/_posts/2021-04-12-my-next-chapter.md

 I also really like the idea of being able to know all my coworkers.
 With only ~70 employees there's more room for each person's personality to shine through, and more penetration of infectious energy.
-It's one of the reasons why I'm so excited to work with people like [Tariq Meyers](https://www.linkedin.com/in/tariq-meyers/).
+I'm so excited to work with people like [Tariq Meyers](https://www.linkedin.com/in/tariq-meyers/).
 I could listen to him talk all day.

 ## Growth
 During my two years at Dropbox, most of the learning I did was self directed.
 Their generous learning stipend allowed me to buy pretty much my entire to-read list as far as professional development.